mesqueeb/quasar-app-extension-draggable-demo/README.md

 # Quasar extension: Draggable - DEMO

+> ARCHIVED:
+> When I need similar functionality again in the future I will
+> recreate a new project that is framework agnostic.

 Demo for: A Quasar extension that makes elements draggable and movable with keyboard.

 ### Documentation